The ultimate guide to B2B branding

 Now that you’ve established your brand identity, you must exemplify it through actions.
 It’s all about consistency, and a sure way of ensuring brand consistency is creating a style guide for your various departments.

 Your brand should be evident across your social media channels, your website, and your marketing campaigns.
-The more consistent your user experience is, the more trust you build with your customer base and the more likely they are to return.
+The more consistent your user experience is, the more trust you build with your customer base.
+And in building trust with your customers, they’ll be far more likely to return and make all your branding efforts worth the work.

 How B2B branding has evolved over the years